Metabolism and Immune System: How They Affect Each Other

 How Exercise Affects Immune System and Metabolism

-Exercise induces metabolic changes that impact immune function, particularly in the innate immune system.
-These metabolic changes lead to a metabolic switch, whereby cells require more glucose and oxygen and alter their metabolism to meet these demands.
-Research shows that even a single session of moderate exercise can change cell metabolism and effector function in innate immune cells such as myeloid and natural killer cells.
+Exercise causes metabolic changes in the innate immune system, increasing glucose and oxygen needs and altering cell metabolism.
+Even moderate exercise impacts metabolism and function in innate immune cells like myeloid and natural killer cells.

 Check Out: How to Master Proper Running Technique?